MaibornWolff/alt-core-js/README.md

 are stored under `out/`: each scenario logs into its own `.log` file!

 ### Diagrams
-The framework can automatically create sequence diagrams from the given scenario definition which also be saved in `out/`;
+The framework can automatically create sequence diagrams from the given scenario definition which are also saved in `out/`;

 ## Build locally